About the bridge

 Will the new bridge be open on Barnsley FC match days?

-Yes, the bridge has been designed so that it can accommodate match-day pedestrian traffic.
+Yes, the bridge will accommodate match-day pedestrian traffic.

 Why did the old level crossing have to close?

 The former Jumble Lane level crossing was closed as part of Network Rail’s Level Crossing Risk Reduction Programme.
 The aim of this work was to close level crossings where possible, to remove the risk to the national rail network.
 This programme was funded until March 2019 and the crossing had to be closed by this date to qualify for Network Rail’s investment of £2 million.
 This is why a temporary bridge was installed in 2019, so the level crossing could be closed before the funding deadline.

 Why hasn’t this new bridge been built sooner?